Back To Search Results

 Testing

-The laboratory's reference range for transferrin is 204-360 mg/dL.
+The laboratory reference range for transferrin is between 204 and 360 mg/dL.
 Transferrin can assess the body's iron level and other markers.
-Transferrin level testing is used to determine the cause of anemia, examine iron metabolism, and determine the iron-carrying capacity of the blood.
-Transferrin saturation levels cannot be interpreted alone.
-They are used with other laboratory tests, such as serum ferritin and total iron binding capacity.
-Ferritin is the first marker to become low and, therefore, more sensitive than transferrin in diagnosing iron deficiency anemia.[12]
+Testing transferrin levels can help determine the cause of anemia, examine iron metabolism, and determine the iron-carrying capacity of the blood.
+Transferrin saturation levels cannot be interpreted alone; they must be assessed alongside other tests, such as serum ferritin and total iron-binding capacity.
+Ferritin is the first marker to become low, and therefore, it is more sensitive than transferrin in diagnosing iron deficiency anemia.[12]
 Total or transferrin iron-binding capacity is a test that measures the blood's capacity to bind iron with transferrin.
-Low transferrin saturation is seen in iron deficiency.
+Low transferrin saturation is typically associated with iron deficiency.

 Clinical Significance

-Iron deficiency is recognized as the most prevalent nutritional deficit in the world.
-The amount of transferrin in the blood indicates the amount of iron in the body.
-High transferrin signifies low iron, which means there is less iron bound to transferrin, allowing for a high circulation of non-bound iron transferrin in the body, revealing a possible iron deficiency anemia.
-The liver increases the production of transferrin as a form of homeostasis to enable transferrin to bind to iron and transport it to the cells.
+Iron deficiency is the most common nutritional deficiency worldwide.
+Transferrin is a blood protein that binds to and transports iron.
+When iron levels are low, the body increases transferrin production to enhance iron capture, resulting in high transferrin levels but low transferrin saturation.
+This imbalance indicates that a significant portion of the transferrin is unbound, a key sign of iron deficiency anemia.
+The liver increases the production of transferrin as a form of homeostasis, enabling transferrin to bind to iron and transport it to cells.
 Upregulation of transferrin receptors occurs in iron deficiency anemia.[13]
-Concerning the percentage of transferrin-iron complex, low iron-bound transferrin indicates low iron levels in the body, which affects hemoglobin and erythropoiesis.
-The significance of transferrin is that it can detect iron deficiency and can be used to monitor erythropoiesis.
-In anemia of chronic disease, there is a decreased transferrin level.
-Causes of low transferrin:
+Regarding the percentage of transferrin-iron complex, low iron-bound transferrin indicates low iron levels in the body, which in turn affects hemoglobin and erythropoiesis.
+Transferrin is therefore valuable not only in detecting iron deficiency but also in monitoring erythropoietic activity.
+In anemia of chronic disease, there is a decreased level of transferrin.
+The common causes of low transferrin are as follows:

 • Liver damage leads to reduced production of transferrin

-• Kidney insult or injury leads to loss of transferrin in urine.
+• Kidney injury leads to loss of transferrin in urine

 • Infection